Everywhere you look these days, you’ll find home organizing advice!

 Create Your Message/Mail Center

-Set up a space where you can process all incoming papers, messages and correspondence.
+Set up a location where you can process all incoming papers, messages, and correspondence.
 If you have school-aged kids, you know that there are typically MANY things that come home weekly from each of your children.
 So, your message center should work for both incoming and outgoing mail.
-Other things to include in your mail center (or at least nearby) are a shredder, garbage bin, paper clips and file folders to hold incoming papers.
+Other things to include in your mail center (or at least nearby) are a shredder, garbage bin, paper clips, and file folders to hold incoming papers.
 Label the folders so everyone can figure out your process, and act accordingly.
 We usually have folders for: Mom, Dad, Each Child-School, and then I also create a folder for each extracurricular activity the kids participate in.
 This includes things like church, sports, and boy scouts.
 This way – every paper that comes in has a place to land.[Tweet “A Landing Zone is an organizing essential for a busy #WAHM”]

 Set Up A Landing Zone and a Launch Zone

 A Landing Zone is essential for a busy family.
 I think of it as a staging area for everyone who is coming and going.
 The staging area should be periodically checked, and seasonally updated to include everything your family needs for each activity.
 Some people are lucky enough to have a mudroom or an entryway that serves this purpose… but if you don’t you can turn nearly any entrance into a Landing Zone – to hold the essentials.
 Things you may want to accommodate could include a place for coats, shoes, keys, purses, and backpacks.
 Be sure you set your landing zone up to include what MOST people need or bring in MOST of the time.
 When things have a ‘home’ and everything has a place to land that has been appointed for this purpose, things stay much more organized.